Gayatrimurali/GitHub-Advanced-Security-with-Azure-DevOps/Labs/Module2.md

 1. You will see that the alert **Azure DevOps personal access token(PAT)** no longer exists, as it is now revoked.

-    >**Note**: Anyone with contributor permissions for a repository can view a summary of all alerts for a repository, but only project administrator and project collection administrator  can dismiss Advanced Security alerts.
+    >**Note**: Anyone with contributor permissions for a repository can view a summary of all alerts for a repository, but only the project administrator and project collection administrator  can dismiss Advanced Security alerts.

 ## Review
 In this lab, you have completed the following: